IBM/SalesEnablement-VMware-L3-draft/docs/VCF-Classic/Managing.md

 109. Click the **x** to close the **vCenter Server console** tab.
 110. Click the **x** to close the dialog.

-That concludes the click through demonstration for managing a VCF for Classic instance.
+That concludes the click-through demonstration for managing a VCF for Classic instance.